Ninja73737/dotfiles/README.md

 git --git-dir=$HOME/.dotfiles --work-tree=$HOME reset --hard
 ```

-...then whenever you need to push a change, use git as you normally would, except replace the `git` part of your commands with `dotfiles` and it will set the git directory and work tree options automatically with one of my fish aliases.
+...then whenever you need to push a change, use git as you normally would, except replace the `git` part of your commands with `dot` and it will set the git directory and work tree options automatically with one of my fish aliases.